 Faced with the rise of e-commerce, the habit of Millennials to spend more on experiences and less on stuff and tough competition all around, more retailers are either closing completely or pinning their futures on fewer stores.

 Here, a reckoning of the retailers that have decided to fold up at least some of their shops this year.
-The tally so far comes to about 1,488 or more stores slated to close.
-And many of retail’s biggest name are among those cutting back, including Macy’s Inc., Sears Holdings Corp., The Limited, American Apparel, BCBG Max Azria Global Holdings, Wet Seal, J.C.
+Many of retail’s biggest name are among those cutting back, including Macy’s Inc., Sears Holdings Corp., J.C.
 Penney Co.
 Inc., Abercrombie & Fitch Co., Ralph Lauren Corp. and, most recently, Sears Canada.

 Shedding More: The company had already planned on cutting 30 stores this year, but added another 20 to the tally as it reported a 9 percent drop in comparable-store sales for the third quarter.